QubesOS/qubes-doc/developer/general/how-to-edit-the-rst-documentation.rst

 Security
 ========

-Also see: :ref:`Should I trust this website? <introduction/faq:should i trust this website?>`.
+Also see: :ref:`FAQ: Why is the documentation hosted on ReadTheDocs as opposed to the website? <introduction/faq:why is the documentation hosted on readthedocs as opposed to the website?>`.

 All pull requests (PRs) against `qubes-doc <https://github.com/QubesOS/qubes-doc>`__ must pass review prior to be merged, except in the case of :ref:`external documentation <index:external documentation>`